Skip to content

 1995

-The Oxford Club introduced one of the industry’s first-ever fast-paced trading services to its members: The Weber Alert, under the direction of Chris Weber.
-Club technology update: Recommendations were issued by fax to take advantage of short-term volatility in the market.
+The Oxford Club introduced one of the industry’s first-ever fast-paced trading services to its Members: The Weber Alert, under the direction of Chris Weber.

 1996